katyukha/thepath/README.md

   Are there any cases when such thing have to be supported?
 - This lib have to be well tested.

 **Warning**: Currently this lib is not tested on Windows or other platforms.
-So, it surelly works on Posix (linux only), but possibly, it should work on other platforms too.
+So, it surelly works on Posix (tested on linux only), but possibly, it should work on other platforms too.
 If you want to help to make it crossplatform, then contact me ( the first thing needed to make it cross platform, is to set up CI to run